jaysoo/jaysoo.ca/_posts/2016-08-23-why-you-need-types.markdown

 ## Adding Types To Your Project Today!

 Now that I've convinced you that types are really great, then the next step is setting it up in your own project.
-I recommend Flow if want to perform a quick experiment, since the set up is faster.
+I recommend Flow if want to perform a quick experiment, since the set up is faster than the alternatives.
-TypeScript is also great, but it will require a bit more work (e.g. renaming `.js` files to `.ts`).
+TypeScript is also great, but it will require a bit more work (e.g. configuring `tsconfig.json` and renaming `.js` files to `.ts`).
 In a real project you will need to weigh the pros and cons of each technology choice.

 ### Setting Up Flow